AmiraAli23/intro-assignment/README.md

 <img width="468" alt="image" src="https://user-images.githubusercontent.com/99091066/155826540-d9e9a4f4-f07b-4073-93cf-9f565c2297d2.png">

 Searching the hashtag "#ModernAdvisor", generates only a handful of results.
 Their own page "@ModernAdvsr" last tweeted in May of 2021.
 In contrast to WealthSimple that has 84.1 thousand followers and is active on their twitter page.
+Twitter is a modern platform that many generations use, however their approach to using it is very passive.
+Their marketing team should be more proactive on the site, by engaging with other users and using the platform to promote their services.
 A competent marketing stragety is decider of the sucess of a company.
 Wealthsimple has an aggresive marketing strategy that targets users on social media.
-They now manage over $6billion in assets, which can largely be accredited to their marketing techniques [source](https://northbeach.media/why-wealthsimple-has-a-winning-marketing-strategy/).
-If Modernadvisor took to other social media platforms, they could gain traction.
+They now manage over $15 billion in assets, which can largely be accredited to their marketing techniques [source](https://northbeach.media/why-wealthsimple-has-a-winning-marketing-strategy/).
+They also have a campaign called "money diaries" that involves major celebrities like Kim Kardashian, John Hamm, to name a few [source](https://www.wealthsimple.com/en-ca/magazine/money-diaries).
+If Modernadvisor took to other social media platforms, they could gain traction as well.

-Twitter is a modern platform that many generations use, however their approach to using it is very passive.
-Their marketing team should be more proactive on the site, by engaging with other users and using the platform to promote their services.
+ModernAdvisor does have an active YouTube page with 15 videos, last uploaded in November 2021.
+They have client testimonials, and other informative videos on how their fees are calculated.
+They should continue to put more focus on these channels to gain viewers and traffic on their sites.

 ModernAdvisor and their trial feature, in theory, is a great idea, however their execution and marketing technologies need to be updated to become more relevant and accessible in order to reach a wider consumer base.